opencv/opencv/doc/opencv1/c/core_dynamic_structures.rst

 SeqInsertSlice
 --------------

 .. cfunction:: void cvSeqInsertSlice(  CvSeq* seq, int beforeIndex, const CvArr* fromArr )

     Inserts an array in the middle of a sequence.

     :param seq: Sequence

-    :param slice: The part of the sequence to remove
+    :param beforeIndex: Index before which the array is inserted

     :param fromArr: The array to take elements from

 The function inserts all